kastelo-labs/git-credential-store-path/README.md

 # git-credential-store-path

-This is a Git credential helper that can serve different credentials based on the repo path.
+This is a Git credential helper that can serve different credentials based on the repo path prefix.
 It's useful when you have multiple GitHub users with access to different organizations.

 ## Installation